$1,000 minimum order|Contact us for questions

 • 503B outsourcing facilities operate under direct FDA oversight and may distribute compounded medications without patient-specific prescriptions.

-However, compounding pharmacies may not compound drugs that are “essentially a copy” of a commercially available FDA-approved product unless that product appears on the FDA Drug Shortage List at the time of compounding, distribution, and dispensing.
+Compounding pharmacies may not compound drugs that are "essentially a copy" of a commercially available FDA-approved product unless that product appears on the FDA Drug Shortage List at the time of compounding, distribution, and dispensing.

 IRB-Approved Research Protocol